MultiverseLearningProducts/learn-you-java/src/Workshops/002-Hotels.md

 ```

 ## Relating objects
 At present our hotel has only a name.
 We will want to create a hotel and say how many rooms it has.
-When we instantiate a new hotel that's also passing the number of rooms that we liked that hotel to have, It will be an integer can you update your code when you create a new hotel to also accept an integer that will represent the number of rooms we want a hotel to have.
+When we instantiate a new hotel it would be good if we could also passing the number of rooms that we like that hotel to have.
+It will be an integer.
+Can you update your code when you create a new hotel to also accept an integer that will represent the number of rooms we want a hotel to have.

-Now if you think about your data structures the best data structure to hold a list of rooms it's going to be an array, so we can use the number of rooms that the hotel needs to create an empty array and then we will iterate over it in a for loop and fill that array with rooms.
+Now if you think about your data structures, the best data structure to hold a list of rooms it's going to be an array, so we can use the number of rooms that the hotel needs to create an empty array and then we will iterate over it in a for loop and fill that array with rooms.
 ```java
 public class Hotel {
     public String name